matyalatte/Blender-DDS-Addon/docs/README.md

 There are some documents for developers.

-- [How to Build](./How-To-Build.md): See here if you want to know how to create a zip form the repository.
+- [How to Build](./How-To-Build.md): See here if you want to know how to create a zip from the repository.
 - [Tools for development](./For-Dev.md): See here if you want to know how to test the addon.